egiden/django-contact-us-tools/docs/source/base_message_model.rst

         The email's signature.

+    .. attribute::  REVIEW_LINK

+        *default:* :py:obj:`None`

+        Link where user can submit a review.

+    .. attribute:: DISP_PRIVACY_POLICY_NOTICE

+        *default:* :py:obj:`True`

+        Indicates if a privacy policy notice should be displayed in the email.

+    .. attribute:: DISP_COPYRIGHT_NOTICE

+        *default:* :py:obj:`True`

+        Indicates if copyright notice should be displayed in the email.

+    .. attribute:: DISP_REVIEW_LINK

+        *default:* :py:obj:`True`

+        Indicates if :py:attr:`REVIEW_LINK` should be displayed in the email.

     .. tip::

         If you do not require any extra data fields and only wish to override attributes or methods, then it is highly recommended that you create a `proxy <https://docs.djangoproject.com/en/5.2/topics/db/models/#proxy-models>`_ for :py:class:`BaseMessage` as seen in the :doc:`usage <usage>` section.